A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications

 To derive the LoS channel model, which is tractable and easy to analyze, the complex-valued channel response representation scheme is a notable method.
 The complex-valued channel response comprises the amplitude component and the phase component, which would show different characteristics in different EM regions discussed above.
 Moreover, many methods for the modeling of the amplitude component can be implemented based on different requirements and precisions, whereas the phase component is usually modeled in a unified form.
 With the aid of the complex-valued channel response modeling scheme, the analysis of XL-MIMO can be performed in a tractable fashion, and some insightful results can be obtained.

 The complex-valued channel response can model the EM features between a particular transmitting and receiving point.
-Here, the complex-valued channel response would show different features in different EM regions. \begin{itemize} \item \emph{Reactive near-field region}: The channel response indicates this region's non-uniform spherical wave feature.
+Here, the complex-valued channel response would show different features in different field regions bounded by UPD introduced in Sec. \ref{Distances}.
+Based on the UPD in \cite{[32]}, non-uniform spherical wave (NUSW), uniform spherical wave (USW), and uniform planar wave (UPW) regions are defined.

+\begin{itemize} \item \emph{NUSW region}: NUSW region denotes the region which is smaller than the UPD $d<d_{UPD}$.
+The channel response indicates this region's non-uniform spherical wave feature.
 Both the amplitude variation and phase variation across the receiving aperture are noticeable.
-Thus, the exact propagation distance between the particular transmitting and receiving points should be considered in the modeling of the channel in this region. \item \emph{Fresnel region}: In this region, the channel response indicates the uniform spherical wave feature, where the phase variation over the receiving aperture is noticeable, whereas the amplitude variation over the receiving aperture can be neglected.
+Thus, the exact propagation distance between the particular transmitting and receiving points should be considered in the modeling of the channel in this region. \item \emph{USW region}: In this region, which is greater than the UPD and smaller than the Rayleigh distance $d_{UPD}<d<d_{ra}$, the channel response indicates the uniform spherical wave feature, where the phase variation over the receiving aperture is noticeable, whereas the amplitude variation over the receiving aperture can be neglected.